 Why Fix It?

-Spending the money to replace rotted wood can be frustrating.
+Spending the money to replace rotted wood can be frustrating because doing so doesn’t always add “cosmetic” value.
 Most wood will be hidden behind walls or underneath floors, never to be seen.
-Even if you can’t see the damage, it’s far better to take care of it.
+But, even if you can’t see the damage, it’s still critical to take care of it quickly.
+Here’s why:

 Your Structure Could Fail